Curium: X-ray spectrometer

-The most practical application of ^{244}Cm—though rather limited in total volume—is as α-particle source in alpha particle X-ray spectrometers (APXS).
+The most practical application of ^{244}Cm—though rather limited in total volume—is as an α-particle source in alpha particle X-ray spectrometers (APXS).
 These instruments were installed on the Sojourner, Mars, Mars 96, Mars Exploration Rovers and Philae comet lander, as well as the Mars Science Laboratory to analyze the composition and structure of the rocks on the surface of planet Mars.
 APXS was also used in the Surveyor 5–7 moon probes but with a ^{242}Cm source.

 An elaborate APXS setup has a sensor head containing six curium sources with a total decay rate of several tens of millicuries (roughly one gigabecquerel).
 The sources are collimated on a sample, and the energy spectra of the alpha particles and protons scattered from the sample are analyzed (proton analysis is done only in some spectrometers).
 These spectra contain quantitative information on all major elements in the sample except for hydrogen, helium and lithium.